-Troop 1 is headed to the mountains of Virginia and Tennessee for our first ever Super Summer Trip where we will bike the mighty Virginia Creeper Rail Trail for 50 miles and then head to Bluff City, Tennessee for spelunking in the privately owned Worley’s Cave!
+Troop 1 is headed to the mountains of Virginia and Tennessee for our third Super Summer Trip where we will bike the mighty Virginia Creeper Rail Trail for 50 miles and then head to Bluff City, Tennessee, for spelunking in the privately owned Worley’s Cave!
 You will not want to miss this summer spectacular.

 The Virginia Creeper Trail has been called the “Most Beautiful Rail-Trail in the USA”.
-Check it out at http://www.vacreepertrail.com.
-The trail is 34 miles in length and we will be riding the 34 miles from the top starting at Whitetop Station after a shuttle ride up and then continuing on to Abington and backtracking the 16 miles to our campsite in Damascus which will satisfy the 50-mile bike ride for the Cycling Merit Badge.
+Check it out at http://www.vacreepertrail.com/index.html Our home base will be the Creeper Tail Campground at the very top of the trail.
+The trail is 34 miles in length and we will be riding the 34 miles from the top starting at Whitetop Station and then continuing on to Abington and backtracking the 16 miles to Damascus which will satisfy the 50-mile bike ride for the Cycling Merit Badge.
 Each Scout should also make sure they have enough water for the ride, either with bottles or better yet a Camelback.
-We will pass by our campsite in Damascus about lunch time where we will stop for a lunch break before continuing on to Abington.
-All riders are required to wear a helmet (furnished with a bike rental).
+All riders are required to wear a helmet which are furnished with the bike rentals.

 We will join up with our friends from Rock Dimensions of Boone, NC as our guides Saturday morning.
 Worley’s Cave, also known as Morrell Cave, is located on private property in Eastern Tennessee.
 It is a large, undeveloped cave with numerous rooms, passages, and crawl spaces to explore.
 Worley’s Cave also has some extraordinary formations, including flowstones, drapery and a “tombstone” area.
 Various routes winding through the cave involve large passages opening up into bigger rooms with unique formations and areas to explore.

 What to expect: